 We aimed to pick up where Oslo-based news organization Aftenposten left off when it shut down its own English-language Norwegian news service in a cost-cutting move in the fall of 2008.
 The California-born editor of this site was among those who helped found Aftenposten’s service, and saw the demand for Norwegian news in English as traffic grew.

-We know that demand still exists, among new immigrants to Norway, foreign workers and students, visiting professors and consultants, diplomats and tourists.
+There’s more demand than ever now, given all the new immigrants to Norway, foreign workers and students, visiting professors and consultants, diplomats and tourists.
 They may not be able to read the local papers and web sites, or understand local radio and TV, but they’d probably like to follow what’s going on in their country of residence.
-We can’t promise the same degree of updating or coverage as we had at Aftenposten, but we’ll try to decipher the headlines and offer some perspective of our own.
+We try to decipher the headlines and offer some perspective of our own.

 Our goal is to help all our readers keep up with the Norwegians, and follow along with life in this vibrant if often chilly country in the far north.
 No matter how small it may be.

 Editor, Views and News from Norway

 To our readers: